johnreynolds3d/Bobcoin/README.md

 # bobcoin

-### A *Slightly Lynchian* Implementation in C of a Blockchain
+### A Slightly *Lynchian* Implementation of a Blockchain in C

 This is a work in progress.
-I'm currently working on mirroring the Bitcoin protocol, but with a twist...
+I'm working on mirroring the Bitcoin protocol, but with a twist.

-There's something *decentralized* happening in the sleepy town of Twin Peaks...
+...*Psst!...
+Hey - have you heard?...* There's something *decentralized* happening in the sleepy little town of Twin Peaks...

 ![Screenshot](/img/bobcoin.png?raw=true "")